-Canon Ambassador Katie Goldie journals her favourite places to shoot in the Top End after a week on the road with Tourism NT.
+Canon Ambassador and photographer Katie Goldie journals her favourite places to shoot in the Top End after a week travelling around the Top End.

-The Northern Territory’s Top End is a paradise for any young creative nomad, its well-kept secrets offer an abundance of fun and inspiration!
-A must-visit for those who love out of this world landscapes, tropical climates and wholesome characters.
+The Northern Territory’s Top End is a paradise for any creative traveller.
+Its well-kept secrets offer an abundance of fun and inspiration!
+The Top End is a must-visit for those who love spectacular landscapes, tropical climates and interesting characters.

 1. Ubirr, Kakadu National Park

-I was a bit worried about not getting dramatic photos for my week here, but that quickly dissolved as we made it to our first location at Ubirr that evening.
+I was a bit worried about not getting dramatic photos for my week here, but that quickly dissolved as we made it to our first location in Kakadu National Park at Ubirr.
 The Northern Territory’s sunsets are off the charts, with nearly every evening promising an insane colour spectacle.

 We walked to the lookout past many beautiful Aboriginal rock art drawings, the rich cultural history was an incredible aspect of the area.
 Traditional Owners urge you to not film or take photos of the ancient art, prompting us to enjoy them with our eyes only.
 As we approached the lookout it reminded me of the Lion King, a dramatic beautiful cliff edge towering over a vast green of grassland and swamp.
 It didn’t look anything like I imagined or anything I thought existed in Australia!